smartcontractkit/solana-starter-kit/ccip-scripts/svm/README.md

 **After Setting Pool:**

 - The token is now fully enabled for CCIP cross-chain operations
-- Test token transfers using `yarn ccip:send`
+- Test token transfers using `yarn svm:token-transfer`
 - The ALT will be used automatically for efficient transaction processing
 - Monitor transaction status on CCIP Explorer